pachyderm/pachyderm/contributing/setup.md

 To make sure all of these settings are working, you can test that you have the proper setup by running:

-    CGO_ENABLED=0 GO15VENDOREXPERIMENT=1 go test -timeout 10s -p 1 -parallel 1 -short ./src/server/pfs/server
+    make test-pfs-server

-If this fails w a timeout, you'll probably also see 'too many files' type of errors.
+If this fails with a timeout, you'll probably also see 'too many files' type of errors.
 If that test passes, you're all good!

 ### Timeout helper